dushyant7917/Image-Recognition/README.md

-# Flower-Recognition
+# Image-Recognition
-Supervised Machine Learning Model to recognise flowers.
+Supervised Machine Learning Model to recognise images.
+In this example we will use to detect flowers.
-It can be reused to identify other object images by retraining.
+It can be reused to identify other object images by retraining the model.

-## How to use ?
+## How to use this model to detect image of sunflower/daisy/dandelion/rose/tulips?
 Activate the virtual environment:
 ```bash
 source venv/bin/activate